TheNumberOne/DiscordRoleKicker/README.md

 # Discord Role Kicker Bot

+(Note that this bot hasn't been implemented yet and is currently in the development process.)

 ## Basic Functionality
  - User is assigned a role that the bot listens to.
  - After `<X>` time, the user is warned they will be kicked if they still have the same role as before.